tereom/tereom_site/content/resume/experience.md

   date_end = ""
   description = """

   Kantar is a global consulting company.
-I am part of a team in charge to create, expand, enhance, automate, and maintain the analytical tools necessary to tackle research challenges.
+I am part of a team whose responsabilities are to create, expand, enhance, automate, and maintain the analytical tools necessary to tackle research challenges.

   I lead a team of software developers (working in R), our responsabilities include: